INCF/nineml-python/doc/source/serialization.rst

 To write a collection of NineML "document-level" objects to file, in either XML, YAML, JSON, HDF5, Python Pickle use the ``nineml.write`` method

-.. currentmodule:: nineml.serialization
+.. automodule:: nineml.serialization

-.. autofunction:: write
-   :members:
+   :members: read, write

 which takes the filename as the first parameter followed by the objects to add